-- Rotate the antenna so it's pointing up, perpendicular to the ground. - 2.
-Press the key firmly to turn the unit on.
+- 1. Hold the unit so the built-in antenna (the flat area above the display) is parallel to the ground. - 2.
+Press and hold the 👔 key firmly to turn the unit on.

 The Welcome Page will be displayed while the unit conducts a self test.
 Once testing is complete, the Welcome Page will be replaced by the Status Page and the unit will begin acquiring satellite data.